foclair/rastafari/README.md

 ### Features:

-* line rasterization using DDA algorithm producing weights for fractions of cell
+* line rasterization using DDA algorithm, producing weights proportional to fraction of line intersected by each cell
-* polygon rasterization using polygon fill
+* polygon rasterization using even-odd rule, producing weights proportional to fraction of polygon included in each cell
-* mass-consistent resampling of rasters to another resolution and projection
+* mass-consistent resampling of a raster using inverse nearest neighbour algorithm, allowing for different projections in source and target

+See rastafari/tests for examples.

 ## Install